sourcegraph/handbook/content/communication/style_guide.md

 - Refer to the natural noun of the product feature directly.
 Avoid `the ___ feature`.
   - Good: Campaigns are available.
   - Bad: The campaigns feature is available.
-- Qualify feature names with `Sourcegraph $FEATURE` (and capitalize the feature name) only on marketing pages and only when needed (never in product documentation, in-product text, etc.).
+- Qualify feature names with `Sourcegraph $FEATURE` (and capitalize the feature name) only on marketing pages and only when needed (never in product documentation, in-product text).

 ## Conventions